UNCG-CSE/Poststorm_Imagery/docs/reports/progress_report_31-10-2019.md

 5. Added endpoint to call python script to tag an image as an ocean and get the next image to tag.
-6. Added endpoint to call python script to tag an image with the data from the form and get the next iamge to tag.
+6. Added endpoint to call python script to tag an image with the data from the form and get the next image to tag.
-7. Added package.json scripts to build the webserver for production
+7. Added package.json scripts to build the web-server for production

 items 3-7 took the last 3 weeks.